aebersold/yocto/README.md

 ![yocto Admin](/admin.jpg)

 If you want to change your content, just point your browser to `/admin.php`, make your changes, enter the password and save.
 If you need a new field, add it to the JSON manually.
-This is intentional, only the developer should be able to add new fields during development.
+This is intentional, only the developer should be able to add new fields.

 The file `content.json` needs to be writable to save changes.